 - Assemble key leadership team members.
-Take into consideration all the following guidance, as applicable to the Infectious Disease the facility or community is managing. - Consider activating the Command Center to ensure procedures are in place. - Assess impact on facility operations and resident care. - Assign a person the responsibility to monitor local, state and federal health websites for updates to existing guidance for long-term care facilities and report to the Command Center team on those updates. - Assign a person the responsibility of meeting the reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19 and reporting requirements of the Health Commerce System, e.g., HERDS survey reporting. - Develop an action plan with the Command Center team and brief department managers and supervisors. - Work with Director of Nursing and/or Medical Director to review incident considerations, determine level of service, and need to reschedule or cancel activities. - During periods of quarantine and/or restricted visitation implement a method for residents to keep in touch with families or responsible parties, such as providing no-cost access to teleconferencing services, or other means as preferred and identified by residents and their families. - When visitation is restricted assign appropriate staff to update resident families or responsible parties on a weekly or more regular basis on how they can remotely keep in touch with residents.
-Ensure all residents and families are updated at least weekly on the number of pandemic related infections and deaths at the facility, including residents with pandemic-related infection who pass away for reasons other than infection. - Assign appropriate staff to update families and responsible parties on the condition of infected residents on a daily basis, or upon a change in a resident's condition. - Approve requests for additional resources (e.g., supplies, equipment, staff, etc.).
+Take into consideration all the following guidance, as applicable to the Infectious Disease the facility or community is managing. - Consider activating the Command Center (follow Activation of Plan in Section B) to ensure procedures are in place. - Reference the following EOP Sections to address the below listed considerations. - EOP Section C: Incident Command System and associated Job Action Sheets - Assess impact on facility operations and resident care. - Assign a person the responsibility to monitor local, state and federal health websites for updates to existing guidance for long-term care facilities and report to the Command Center team on those updates. - Assign a person the responsibility of meeting the reporting requirements for suspected or confirmed communicable diseases as mandated under the New York State Sanitary Code (10 NYCRR 2.10 Part 2), as well as by 10 NYCRR 415.19 and reporting requirements of the Health Commerce System, e.g., HERDS survey reporting. - Develop an action plan with the Command Center team and brief department managers and supervisors. - Work with Director of Nursing and/or Medical Director to review incident considerations, determine level of service, and need to reschedule or cancel activities. - During periods of quarantine and/or restricted visitation implement a method for residents to keep in touch with families or responsible parties, such as providing no-cost access to teleconferencing services, or other means as preferred and identified by residents and their families. - When visitation is restricted assign appropriate staff to update resident families or responsible parties on a weekly or more regular basis on how they can remotely keep in touch with residents.
+Ensure all residents and families are updated at least weekly on the

-- The Incident Commander / Administrator will direct a review and revision, as needed, of internal policies and procedures, stock up on medications, environmental cleaning agents, and personal protective equipment as indicated by the specific disease threat. - The Incident Command team will determine a location for the staging and distribution of supplies, equipment, and pharmaceuticals as needed for the incident. - To ensure that staff and/or new residents are not at risk of spreading the EID into the facility, screening for exposure risk and signs and symptoms may be done PRIOR to admission of a new resident and/or allowing new staff persons to report to work. - Ensure that appropriate physical and social distancing measures are put into place where indicated.
+- number of pandemic related infections and deaths at the facility, including residents with pandemic-related infection who pass away for reasons other than infection. - Assign appropriate staff to update families and responsible parties on the condition of infected residents daily, or upon a change in a resident's condition. - Approve requests for additional resources (e.g., supplies, equipment, staff, etc.). - The Incident Commander / Administrator will direct a review and revision, as needed, of internal policies and procedures, stock up on medications, environmental cleaning agents, and personal protective equipment as indicated by the specific disease threat. - The Incident Command team will determine a location for the staging and distribution of supplies, equipment, and pharmaceuticals as needed for the incident. - To ensure that staff and/or new residents are not at risk of spreading the EID into the facility, screening for exposure risk and signs and symptoms may be done PRIOR to admission of a new resident and/or allowing new staff persons to report to work. - Ensure that appropriate physical and social distancing measures are put into place where indicated.
 This may include, but is not limited to, cancellation of certain activities and services, changes in resident and staff dining, and other physical space requirements, etc.